zukunft/zukunft.com/docs/code_objects_all.md

 +-- file_typesShared - ENUM of the used file types
-+-- formula_link_typesShared - db based ENUM of the formula link types +-- formula_typesShared - db based ENUM of the formula types +-- job_typesShared - ENUM of the used job types
++-- formula_link_typesShared - db based ENUM of the formula link types +-- formula_typesShared - db based ENUM of the formula types +-- job_statuusShared - ENUM of the used job statuus +-- job_typesShared - ENUM of the used job types
 +-- phrase_typesShared - the phrase code_ids used in back- and frontend
 +-- position_typesShared - how view components can be placed for the user